Reporting and offender management (accessible)

 Any new proposed requests for ROM to set a person onto a reporting regime as a condition of bail should be considered under categories reporting (a) to (e) above and placed on or a combination of, in person, telephone and digital reporting options as their circumstances and suggested frequencies permit.

-Individuals not identified for face-to-face reporting
+Persons not identified for face-to-face reporting

-ROM, Referring Officer (ICE, BF) and Caseworker processes, roles and responsibilities
+ROM, Referring Officer (ICE, BF) and caseworker processes, roles and responsibilities

 Should representations or evidence be submitted by either the person required to report or their representatives, requesting an alternative reporting type, or requesting that reporting be suspended, ROMs should consider all non-priority cases for telephone reporting without referral to the appropriate casework unit.
 The decision and type of reporting remains within the control of the Reporting Centre Manager and Casework Unit and those on bail cannot insist on a particular type or frequency.
 Priority cases will be passed to the appropriate casework unit to be considered in line with this guidance.
 A senior caseworker or manager must approve any continuation of face-to-face reporting and ensure the justification is evidenced on Atlas accordingly.